 She holds a DST-NRF South African Research Chair Initiative (SARChI) Chair in Proteolysis in Haemostasis, Health and Disease.

-We study various cysteine and serine proteases of T. congolense and T. vivax with an aim to develop simple diagnostic tests, new chemotherapeutic agents and a vaccine that could be used in resource poor settings in sub-Saharan Africa.
-In addition to cloning, recombinant expression, purification and enzymatic characterisation of the proteases, RNAi and gene knock-out studies, we produce antibodies in chickens against the whole proteases and against peptides corresponding to epitopes identified in silico.
-Chicken egg yolk antibodies (IgY) are powerful immunochemical tools that find wide application in research and we have established a number of collaborations around this capacity.
+They study various cysteine and serine proteases of T. congolense and T. vivax with an aim to develop simple diagnostic tests, new chemotherapeutic agents, and a vaccine that could be used in resource-poor settings in sub-Saharan Africa.
+In addition to cloning, recombinant expression, purification, and enzymatic characterisation of the proteases, RNAi, and gene knock-out studies, they produce antibodies in chickens against the whole proteases and against peptides corresponding to epitopes identified in silico.
+Chicken egg yolk antibodies (IgY) are powerful immunochemical tools that find wide application in research, and we have established a number of collaborations around this capacity.